-&lt;sup>119 Dep't of Air Force, Ogden Air Logistics Ctr., Hill AFB, Utah, 36 FLRA 748, 764 (1990) (Hill AFB); see also Lackland AFB Exch., Lackland, AFB, Tex., 5 FLRA 473 (1981) (Lackland AFB) (subordinate activity held responsible for conduct of OSI investigators where it worked closely with the investigators during the investigation and used their work product for its own purposes); but see Hill AFB, 68 FLRA 460, 464-65 (2015) (holding that AFOSI investigators cannot act as representatives of an agency under section 7114(a)(2)(B) by virtue of their was not responsible for the conduct of investigators from its agency's OIG where the activity's involvement was generally limited to referring the matter to the OIG and arranging the interview schedules, and it did not provide substantive input into the conduct of the investigation.
+&lt;sup>119 Dep't of Air Force, Ogden Air Logistics Ctr., Hill AFB, Utah, 36 FLRA 748, 764 (1990) (Hill AFB); see also Lackland AFB Exch., Lackland, AFB, Tex., 5 FLRA 473 (1981) (Lackland AFB) (subordinate activity held responsible for conduct of OSI investigators where it worked closely with the investigators during the investigation and used their work product for its own purposes); but see Hill AFB, 68 FLRA 460, 464-65 (2015) (holding that AFOSI investigators cannot act as representatives of an agency under section 7114(a)(2)(B) by virtue of their exclusion from the Statute's provisions pursuant to Executive Order 12,171), appeal docketed, No.15-9542 (10th Cir.
+June 9, 2015).

+involvement was generally limited to referring the matter to the OIG and arranging the interview schedules, and it did not provide substantive input into the conduct of the investigation.

 An agency can also be held liable for Weingarten violations committed by investigators employed by a separate federal agency where it is shown that the investigators were performing a function of the agency by conducting the examination, and the agency exercised sufficient control over the investigators' actions during the examination.
 The Authority has concluded, however, that investigators employed by agencies or activities excluded from coverage of the Statute by virtue of an Executive Order issued under section 7103(b)(1) of the Statute do not act as "representatives" of an agency when conducting investigatory examinations, and that section 7114(a)(2)(B) therefore does not apply to such examinations.

-c.
+122 c.
 Representative of the Union